t-dillon/tdoku/docs/sudoku.md

 solve 45% of 17-clue puzzles (i.e., a chain of trivial consequences leads to the entire solution).
 Only 0.07% of 17 clue puzzles lack an immediate opportunity to make some progress in this way.

-I'd like a solver that's fast on the hardest puzzles.
+I'd like a solver that's fast on the *hardest puzzles*.
 What, then, makes a hard puzzle?
 This is an interesting question whose answer depends in part on the solver we have in mind.
 Do we mean hard for a human?
 Hard for a specific algorithm?
 There's been plenty of work on these questions, but I won't delve into it.